norrischiu/DEngine2/README.md

-### This is
+## This is
-A work-in-progress repo, intended for prototyping engine and graphics features on Windows only.
-A spiritual successor of another project I worked on (https://github.com/norrischiu/DEngine).
-So some code are moved from there and revamp later.
+Created for quick engine and graphics features protyping on Windows only.
+A spiritual successor of my other project DEngine (https://github.com/norrischiu/DEngine).

+## It has
+- Multithreaded lock free job system
+- Pool memory allocator
+- Handle based container
+- SIMD maths library
+- Framegraph (WIP)
+- PBR render pipeline
+- .obj assets loader

-### To Run
+## To run
 Use Sample/build.bat to generate solution at Sample/Build/, Visual Studio 2017 is required.

-Make sure you have configured Win10 sdk path correctly, because the shaders are built using custom build command with dxc.exe from Visual Studio.

-### It Has
-- Lock-free job system
-- Framegraph (WIP)
-- Handle-based pool allocator and container
-- SIMD maths
+Make sure you have Windows 10 Dev Kit installed and dxc.exe searchable in system path.